Colonial Village, Lansing, Michigan: Description

-The neighborhood is also home to two churches, Grace United Methodist Church and Colonial Village Baptist Church.
+The neighborhood is also home to two churches, Grace United Methodist Church and LifeWay Community Church (formerly Colonial Village Baptist Church).
 A USPS Facility is located in the southern section of the neighborhood.
 Elmhurst Park rests almost directly in the center of the neighborhood, along with Elmhurst School.
 Holly Park is a small pocket park located in the southern section of the neighborhood, with a few small hiking trails leading to what is now the Lansing Charter Academy.

 History

 The oldest part of the neighborhood was part of a 1917 annexation of Lansing into the surrounding township.
 This section is in the northeastern corner of the neighborhood, and is bound by Martin Luther King Boulevard to the east, Victor Avenue to the south, Pattengill Avenue to the west, and Mount Hope Avenue to the north.
 Subsequent annexations in 1950, 1955, and 1958, respectively, brought the rest of the land into the city that would become the Colonial Village neighborhood.